Linear embeddings of $K_9$ are triple linked: Introduction

 \begin{theorem} Every linear embedding of $K_9$ in $\mathbb{R}^3$ contains a non-split link with three components. \end{theorem}

 It is not difficult to show that every finite graph has only finitely many linear embeddings up to isotopy.
 So, in theory, one could check every linear embedding of $K_9$ to see whether or not there is one with no non-split $3$-links.
 Finding all linear embeddings of $K_9$ up to isotopy, however, is a different story.
 We were inspired by the paper of Ramirez Alfonsin~\cite{RA} to use Oriented Matroid theory to approach this problem.
 To every linear embedding of a graph one can in a natural way associate an oriented matroid.
-The oriented matroid determines up to "linear embedding isotopy" the embedding of the graph, in particular, it determines which pairs of disjoint cycles in the embedded graph are linked.
+The oriented matroid determines the embedding of the graph up to ``linear embedding isotopy''; in particular, it determines which pairs of disjoint cycles in the embedded graph are linked.
 Linear embeddings of $K_9$, in particular, give non-degenerate uniform oriented matroids of rank 4 on 9 elements.
 And the set of all such oriented matroids has already been found by the use of computers \cite{Fi}.
 This provided us with a great tool for working on the $K_9$ problem.
 It turns out that there are over two billion such oriented matroids.
-We wrote a Mathematica computer program, which we ran in parallel on 31 computers for 36 hours on average, to go through these oriented matroids.
-The program, with full documentation, is available for download at \cite{NPprogram}.
+We wrote a Mathematica computer program, which we ran in parallel on 31 computers, for 36 hours on average, to go through these oriented matroids.

+We would also like to address the issue of ``verifiability.''
+Although our computer program is fully documented and available on the arXiv~\cite{NP-appendix} for download and verification, it would be very time consuming for anyone to analyze and check the program for errors.
+So we also offer the following evidence that the program works correctly. \begin{enumerate} \item The number, and types, of non-split links in linear embeddings of $K_6$ and $K_7$ have been studied by Hughes~\cite{Hu}, and Jeon et.\ al.~\cite{Je}, respectively.
+We ran our program on OM$(6,4)$ and OM$(7,4)$, all uniform oriented matroids of rank~ 4 on 6 and 7 elements, respectively; and we obtained the same results as \cite{Hu} and \cite{Je}.
+We have posted details of our program's computations and output for OM$(6,4)$ and OM$(7,4)$ in a document titled ``Supporting Evidence: $K_6$ and $K_7$ '' \cite{NP-appendix}.